top of page

 4. Applications must be signed by the Executive Director as well as the Board President.

-• We do not fund the purchases of education curricula.
+• JIF does not fund the purchases of education curricula.

 • normally painting is considered regular maintenance unless it is specific to a new construction or renovation project.